saltysystems/overworld/doc/demo.md

 IP or hostname).
 Click the "Download & Compile" button for the plugin to download the client zip file from your server, extract it and compile the Protobuf files from sources.

+You will want to ensure that the output directory has been created prior to trying to compile the Overworld library, otherwise you will receive an error message.

 ### Autoloading the client